-The slow fashion and sustainable living movement has come a long way.
+The slow fashion and sustainable living movement have come a long way.
 It is no longer a hippie fad or an abstract idea—millions of people are jumping onto the bandwagon and are earnestly seeking new and practical ways to live ethically especially where lifestyle choices such as clothing are concerned.
-These 5 immensely popular bloggers are testimony that slow fashion and eco living starts with you and I and is entirely possible.
+These 5 immensely popular bloggers are testimony that slow fashion and eco-living starts with you and I and is entirely possible.

 Style Bee is Lee Vosburgh’s creation and is a welcoming home for any fashion enthusiasts who geek out over clean lines, minimalist designs and ethical clothing.
 Lee said she started her blog to inspire others to be thoughtful about every purchase.
 Slow fashion is all about creating a lean closet that rounds down your clothing items to just a few must-have pieces to avoid waste.
 Lee recommends ethical fashion brands and showcases some of her stunning fashion finds in her many curated photo galleries.

 Jen Brownlie founded Sustainable Edit in 2014 as a conventional, fast-fashion blogger.
 Her views changed a year later and today she shares practical ideas on building a capsule wardrobe and seeks to push the idea that less can be more especially when it comes to fashion.
 In addition to giving tips on creating a capsule wardrobe, Jen’s blog is also a wonderful place to discover sustainable clothing brands and easy ways to incorporate ethical fashion pieces into your wardrobe.
 In 2016, The Sustainable Edit was among the top 50 most inspirational blogs in the Go Slow Awards.